devlaming/jadoc/README.md

 In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `jadoc` only requires Python 3.x with the packages `numpy`, `scipy`, `pandas`, and `numba` installed.

-Once the above has completed, you can now run the following commands sequently, to test if `jadoc` is functioning properly:
+Once the above has been completed, you can now run the following commands, to test if `jadoc` is functioning properly:

 ```
 python -c "import jadoc; jadoc.Test()"